A SAEM Algorithm for Fused Lasso Penalized Non Linear Mixed Effect Models: Application to Group Comparison in Pharmacokinetic: Simulated data analysis

-Individual parameters are log-normally distributed ($h(\phi) = \log(\phi)$).
+\end{linenomath} Individual parameters are log-normally distributed ($h(\phi) = \log(\phi)$).
 Error model parameters are set to $a=0$ and $b=0.1$.
-The penalised SAEM algorithm is implemented with 400 iterations.
+The penalized SAEM algorithm is implemented with 400 iterations, { with a clique graph for the fused penalty.
+In this example, the number of iterations has been chosen so that convergence is clearly attained for all the model parameters.
 During the first 300 iterations, we use a constant step size equal to 1.
-Then, during the last 100 iterations, the stochastic approximation scheme is implemented with a step size equal to $\frac{1}{iter - 300}$ at iteration $iter$.
-The evolution of each SAEM parameter estimate is plotted along iterations in Figure \ref{fig:EstParam1} for $\lambda_{F} = 37$ and $\lambda_{V} = 0.015$ using a clique graph as penalty structure.
-In this example, the number of iterations has been chosen such that the convergence is clearly attained for all the model parameters.
-For these values of $\lambda_{F}$ and $\lambda_{V}$, the model selected by the algorithm corresponds to the simulated one.
-Figure \ref{fig:EstParam2} represents the regularization path of the estimates for both fixed effects and variances of random effects parameters.
+Then, during the last 100 iterations, the stochastic approximation scheme is implemented with a step size equal to $\frac{1}{k - 300}$ at iteration $k$.
+The evolution of each SAEM parameter estimate is plotted along iterations in Figure \ref{fig:EstParam1} for $\lambda_{F} = 37$ and $\lambda_{V} = 0.015$.} For these values of $\lambda_{F}$ and $\lambda_{V}$, the model selected by the algorithm corresponds to the simulated one.
+Figure \ref{fig:EstParam2} {presents} the regularization paths of the estimates for both fixed effects and variances of random effects parameters.
 When increasing $\lambda_{F}$ (or $\lambda_{V}$) values, differences between estimates get smaller and smaller until being null.
 The number of null differences increases with the value of $\lambda$.

-As we have seen in the algorithm description, when $G>2$ the proximal operation of the variances penalty needs to be approximated numerically.
-The computational time is then increased when variances are penalized.
-Table \ref{table:simu1} presents the computational times for different numbers of groups when variances are penalized or not.
-These computational times vary in function of the values of $\lambda_{F}$ and $\lambda_{V}$; Table \ref{table:simu1} corresponds to a worst-case scenario (small values of $\lambda_{F}$ and $\lambda_{V}$).
+As {mentioned in the algorithm description, the proximal operation of the variances penalty needs to be numerically approximated when $G>2$.
+Therefore, computational time is expected to increase} when variances are penalized.
+Table \ref{table:simu1} presents {computational times for one run of the penalized SAEM algorithm, for various numbers of groups, with} variances penalized or not.
+Computational time {naturally depends on} $\lambda_{F}$ and $\lambda_{V}$; Table \ref{table:simu1} corresponds to a worst-case scenario (small values of $\lambda_{F}$ and $\lambda_{V}$).